 We put together this video to help our product development teams understand what we learned about Christmas magic and how our products fit into the family experience:

 The biggest struggle of this project is also where the most creativity came from.
 The extreme cost constraints on technology limited the tools available to facilitate connection with the north pole.
 Many of our initial ideas involved pairing with smart devices to access a wealth of technology for relatively low cost.
 Ultimately, we were not able to pursue this path, so we had to get creative and find ways to deliver the same level of experience with much simpler tech.

 The highlight of this project for me was getting play the voice of Santa and his elves in our prototypes.
 Thanks to voice modulators it worked pretty well.

 From this project we delivered improvements to existing products and a series of new product concepts that rolled into various product development teams.
 The first of which was the Magic Mailbox.
-Here is a little peak our first functioning prototype:
+Take a look at some snippets of our development process: